rugovit/ComfyUI-Mac-Installer/README.md

 ## Installation

-The applications can be found in the `Build/Apps` folder of the ComfyUI project repository.
-Here’s how to download them:

-1. Locate the `Build/apps` folder  download both the `InstallComfyUI.app` and `ComfyUI Starter.app` to your local machine.
+1. Download [ComfyUI-Mac-installer apps.zip](https://github.com/rugovit/ComfyUI-Mac-Installer/blob/main/ComfyUI-Mac-installer%20apps.zip)  containing  `InstallComfyUI.app` and `ComfyUI Starter.app` to your local machine and unzip.
 Both apps need to be placed in the same directory to work correctly.
 2. Locate the downloaded `InstallComfyUI.app` in your Finder.
 Right-click on the app and select `Open` to bypass the macOS gatekeeper for the first run.
 3. This app will open terminal and  install necessary dependencies and set up the environment for ComfyUI , after that it will automatically start ComfyUi server and  open your default browser.
 4. To  stop the server you can close the terminal window or press `Ctrl+C` in the terminal window where the server is running.